MarlonJMejia/creative_labs/caddy/step2/text.md

 With caddy you can create a local certificate with the `tls` directive by simply passing internal.

+>Please note that you might need to use a different parameter for TLS if you are trying to use an external domain. (ex; cloudflare, duckdns)

 Please edit your `/etc/caddy/Caddyfile` like the following:

 ```